How IFP Works: From Fiber to Function

 Together, these steps enable a scalable, fast, and circular production system, ready for real-world applications.

-Our system is especially suited for parts where strength, weight, and performance matter — and where time-to-market or design flexibility is critical.
-We produce high-strength, lightweight components with embedded features, fast.
+Our system is especially suited for parts where strength, weight, and performance matter, and where time-to-market or design flexibility is critical.

 From Digital Design to Circular Composites